Decorative neutral curve divider

 Getting your MRR calculation right ensures your financial forecasts are reliable and your growth strategies are built on solid ground.
 When you have a precise understanding of your recurring revenue, you can confidently report to investors, make smarter hiring decisions, and allocate resources effectively.
 Let's walk through the most common mistakes so you can avoid them.

-Including One-Time Fees
+Don't Count One-Time Fees

 One of the easiest traps to fall into is including one-time payments in your MRR.
 The key is in the name: recurring.
 Fees for things like initial setup, implementation, or special consulting projects don't count because they aren't predictable monthly income.
 While this revenue is absolutely valuable, lumping it into your MRR gives you a false sense of stability.
 Separating these one-time payments from your subscription revenue ensures your MRR accurately reflects the predictable, ongoing health of your business and keeps your growth projections grounded in reality.